-The good news is that performing CPR is relatively simple – you just have to remember the two key steps:
+The good news is that performing CPR is relatively simple – you just have to remember the key steps:

-As a result, we want to tell as many people as possible how straightforward it is to carry out CPR – the more people who know how to perform CPR, the more likely it is someone will survive if they have a cardiac arrest.
+We want to tell as many people as possible how straightforward it is to carry out CPR – the more people who know how to perform CPR, the more likely it is someone will survive if they have a cardiac arrest.

 Watch the three short videos below to learn:

 1. What happens when you call 112 or 999

 Making the emergency call.
 By dialing 112 or 999 you will get through to the emergency call taker.
 You should listen to them and follow their instructions.